ElektraInitiative/libelektra/doc/tutorials/plugins.md

 the value of `keyString` for each `Key` as a new line in the file.
 That's it.
 Now, each time the mounted `KeySet` is modified, `elektraPluginSet` will be called and the mounted file will be updated.

-#### `ELEKTRA_SET_ERROR`
+#### `ELEKTRA_SET_<CONCRETE>_ERROR`

-We haven't discussed `ELEKTRA_SET_ERROR` yet.
+We haven't discussed `ELEKTRA_SET_<CONCRETE>_ERROR` yet.
 Because Elektra is a library, printing errors to stderr wouldn't be a good idea.
 Instead, errors and warnings can be appended to a key in the form of metadata.
-This is what `ELEKTRA_SET_ERROR` does.
+This is what `ELEKTRA_SET_<CONCRETE>_ERROR` does.
+The `<CONCRETE>` in the text means the concrete error type such as `RESOURCE`, `INSTALLATION`, etc.
+You can see all available error types as well as their categorization guidelines [here](doc/dev/error-categorization.mddoc/dev/error-categorization.md).
 Because the parentKey always exists even if a critical error occurs, we write the error to the parentKey.
 The error does not necessarily have to be in a configuration.
 If there are multiple errors in a configuration, only the first occurrence will be written to the metadata of the `parentKey`.

-The first parameter of `ELEKTRA_SET_ERROR` is an id specifying the general error that occurred.
-The third parameter can be used to provide additional information about the error.
+The second parameter can be used to provide additional information about the error.
 In our case we simply supply the filename of the file that caused the error.
 The kdb tools will interpret this error and print it in a pretty way.
 Notice that this can be used in any plugin function where the parentKey is available.